Cutting down on alcohol

 Alcohol and cancer

 Alcohol is a Group 1 Carcinogen, meaning that any amount causes cancer in humans.
 Alcohol is in the same category for cancer risk as smoking and asbestos exposure.
 This connection exists no matter what sort of alcohol you drink, including wine, spirits, or beer.
-Discover the seven cancers caused by alcohol:
+Alcohol is linked to at least 7 types of cancer:

-• Liver – Heavy drinking (Drinking 4 or more standard drinks in a single day) significantly increases the risk of cirrhosis of the liver.
-Cirrhosis of the liver is a leading cause of liver cancer.
+6. Liver – Heavy drinking significantly increases the risk of cirrhosis of the liver, a leading cause of liver cancer.

 How does alcohol cause cancer?